poletaevvlad/CubeLang/docs/usage.md

 ## Scrambler

-There are an utility application bundled with the interpreter.
-It can be used to generate a scrambled cube configuration.
+There is a utility application bundled with the interpreter.
+You can use it to generate a scrambled cube configuration.
 This program outputs either the list of turns or colors of each face of the cube.

-A scrambler takes the following options:
+The scrambler takes the following options:

 ```
 usage: cubelang-scramble [-h] [-d N] [-n TURNS_NUM] [-a] [-s SEED]